etstieber/Loan-Stars/README.md

 state_list = pd.DataFrame(lending["addr_state"].unique())
 state_list = stfips.merge(state_list, on = "state", how  = "left")
 ```
+We read leanding data that we downloaded from kaggle.
+This is our main dataset and what we build off of to incorporate other variables for our algorithm.
+Additionally included is some of the add-on data and modifications such as inflation from FRED.
+You can see the full download_data workbook [here].(https://github.com/LeDataSciFi/project-loan-stars/blob/main/download_data.ipynb)

 ### EDA - Exploratory Data Analysis <a name="EDA"></a>
 ```python